SAGridOps/SoftwareInstallation/README.md

 directory which contains generic tools and libraries which are often dependencies of specific applications.

+### Tools
+Tools are usually common dependencies which are not found on the WN

 # Contributing
 If you would like to see an application deployed on the infrastructure (for your own use, or to support a scientific community), please issue